-Vine people have high personal standards and tend to be natural socializers and well organized.
-They also have well developed insticts and an eye for detail however this can become an issue as they can be highly self critical.
+Vine people have high personal standards and tend to be natural socializers and well-organized.
+They also have well-developed instincts and an eye for detail however this can become an issue as they can be highly self-critical.
 They are also secretly romantic and sensitive.
 Vine people have a dual personality and can be happy one minute and down the next.
 It is important for Vine people to learn the importance of balance between giving and receiving.

 To choose Vine as a magickal name can indicate that you are a climber and have great potential.
 You are willing to work hard to achieve what you want.

-Deities: Dionysus, Osirus, Branwen,Brigid, Danu, Freya , Hathor, Bacchus, Dagda, Etain.
+Deities: Dionysus, Osirus, Branwen,Brigid, Danu, Freya , Hathor, Bacchus, Dagd, Etain.